The Honourable Man: Plot

 At the next parade, Jones recounts how the British officers in the Sudan who had the "Honourable" title always had a stiff upper lip, "even after their heads had been blown off".
 Mainwaring addresses the parade and insists that Wilson must do his motorcycle training on the platoon's motorbike.
 Then the platoon practise grounding arms and applauding, just as the Town Clerk arrives.
 In Mainwaring's office he suggests tentatively that "the Honourable Arthur Wilson" should present the key to the Russian instead of Mainwaring.
 Mainwaring refuses point blank.
 Back on parade, they are interrupted by the verger and the vicar, who invite Wilson to join the PCC, and also ask if he would like a crest for his own private pew.
-Mainwaring and Wilson retreat to his office, where Mainwaring again refuses to step aside for Wilson when telephoned by Hodges.
+Mainwaring and Wilson retreat to the office, where Mainwaring again refuses to step aside for Wilson when telephoned by Hodges.
 Mainwaring finally snaps and reveals his intense jealousy over Wilson's newfound title; Wilson however admits he resents his new social status, as the people of Walmington continually pester him.
 This only infuriates Mainwaring more, as he fancies that one should prize aristocratic titles, and admits if he had a title he would make himself a director of the bank.
 He reminds Wilson that, title or not, he is still Mainwaring's employee and that he had better learn his place.

 Later, the men are preparing the motorbike for Wilson's training.
 Wilson comes out dressed in khaki overalls.
 He wobbles unsteadily down the road, goes in and out of ditches and finally falls off in one; a car is seen coming to a halt to help him.

 At the welcoming parade, a band, the Home Guard, the wardens and the nurses are lined up on the green.
 The visitor, Mr Vladislovski, arrives in his car, and makes his way to the podium.
 The Mayor makes a one-sentence speech, then Mainwaring makes a much longer one, but Vladislovski, through his interpreter, reacts angrily, accusing the VIPs greeting him of not being genuine workers, with soft, clean, uncalloused hands.
 He rushes to his car and produces Wilson from inside, whom he insists is a genuine worker, with oily hands, toiling alone in the countryside.
 He presents Wilson with the key representing the freedom of Walmington, and departs.